 \subsection{Grid Defense}

 We see that if the victim simply follows $\pi^*$, the effects of attacks can be catastrophic.
-A smart victim can employ our defense algorithm to become robust against attacks.
 The victim knows the upper-right and bottom-left subgrids are not monitored and so can assume attacks are conducted there.
 Using this information, the defense algorithm yields a policy $\hat \pi$ that completely avoids the unsafe region.
 The victim still achieves the optimal value of $3$ even under the strongest-possible attack.
 The new path under attack is illustrated in \cref{fig: defense}.
 We see the robust path simply squeezes between the two unsafe regions.